Hong Kong Red Cross Youth League

 Hong Kong Red Cross Cadets on parade.

-Hong Kong Red Cross Youth League (香港紅十字青年團), is part of the Red Cross in Hong Kong under the Ministry of Youth Affairs and Volunteers.
+Hong Kong Red Cross Youth (香港紅十字青年團), is part of the Red Cross in Hong Kong under the Youth Development Service.

-The Red Cross Youth League has units usually located in secondary schools and youth centers.
-The district headquarters also have an open group for students who do not have a Red Cross Youth League Unit in their school.
+The Red Cross Youth has units usually located in secondary schools and youth centers.
+The district headquarters also have an open group for students who do not have a Red Cross Youth Unit in their school.
 The units are coordinated by the five regional headquarters of the Hong Kong Red Cross.
 Members are aged from 12 to 17 years old.

-The annual events organized by the Red Cross Youth League include competitions in the fields of first aid, nursing, and best service.
-They also host special days such as World Red Cross Day, community health promotion days, international social days, and award days for outstanding Red Cross youth members.
+The annual events organized by the Red Cross Youth include competitions in the fields of first aid, nursing, and best service projects.
+They also host special days such as World Red Cross Day, community health promotion days, and award days for outstanding Red Cross youth members.